Spencer House, Westminster: Residence of the Greek-royal-family-in-exile

-Mrs Leeds soon remarried in January 1920; her new husband was Prince Christopher of Greece and Denmark, the youngest brother of King Constantine I of the Hellenes.
+Mrs Leeds soon remarried in January 1920; her new husband was Prince Christopher of Greece and Denmark, the youngest brother of King Constantine I of Greece.

-Despite her non-royal background, Prince Christopher's new wife was accepted as a member of the Greek Royal Family, and following the marriage she was known as Princess Anastasia of Greece.
-At the time of the marriage, most of the extended Greek Royal Family were living in exile (King Constantine I had been forced to abdicate in 1917 in favour of his second son, King Alexander of the Hellenes).
-Princess Anastasia's extensive wealth, as well as Prince Christopher's relatively low position in the line of succession to the Greek Throne were widely regarded as reasons why the marriage of Prince Christopher to a non-royal American was accepted by his family.
+Despite her non-royal background, Prince Christopher's new wife was accepted as a member of the Greek royal family, and following the marriage she was known as Princess Anastasia of Greece.
+At the time of the marriage, most of the extended Greek royal family were living in exile (King Constantine I had been forced to abdicate in 1917 in favour of his second son, King Alexander of Greece).
+Princess Anastasia's extensive wealth, as well as Prince Christopher's relatively low position in the line of succession to the Greek throne were widely regarded as reasons why the marriage of Prince Christopher to a non-royal American was accepted by his family.

 In December 1922 Spencer House also became the temporary home of Prince Christopher's recently-exiled brother Prince Andrew of Greece and Denmark, Andrew's wife Princess Alice of Battenberg, and their infant son Prince Philip of Greece.

 Princess Anastasia died at Spencer House in August 1923, and the property was subsequently leased for the 1924 London Season by Cornelius Vanderbilt III and his wife Grace Vanderbilt.
 Mrs Harry Brown of Pittsburg leased Spencer House for the London Season during 1925.

 Final departure of the Spencer Family

-In October 1921, Lord Spencer publicly announced that he had become so impoverished from the burden of high taxation that he would close his country seat Althorp House, Northamptonshire for an indefinite period, and instead reside mostly at one of the Spencer's secondary town residences, No. 28 St James's Place.
+In October 1921, Charles Spencer, 6th Earl Spencer publicly announced that he had become so impoverished from the burden of high taxation that he would close his country seat Althorp House, Northamptonshire for an indefinite period, and instead reside mostly at one of the Spencer's secondary town residences, No. 28 St James's Place.

-Following the death of the Charles Spencer, 6th Earl Spencer in 1922, the Spencer family vacated Spencer House for the final time during the early 1920s.
+Following the death of the 6th Earl Spencer in 1922, the Spencer family vacated Spencer House for the final time during the early 1920s.
 The 6th Earl's estate had been valued at £1,197,326 for probate, and was burdened with significant estates taxes amounting to approximately £359,197.
 He was succeeded by his oldest son Albert Spencer, 7th Earl Spencer; Albert's grandson Charles Spencer, 9th Earl Spencer, who is the current owner of the freehold, credits his grandfather with retaining ownership of the House during the 1920s and 30s, despite many of his aristocratic contemporaries disposing of their ancestral London townhouses.
 The 7th Earl Spencer held a final dinner party at the house during the early 1920s before it was let out again to a series of tenants.
 Although he privately accepted that he could no longer maintain the cost of running the house, the 7th Earl opposed any proposals to sell the freehold of Spencer House.